Learn About Utilization Management

 - Automate decisions based on medical policy, monitor service-level agreements (SLAs), improve decision making, and reduce manual intervention.

 - Reduce costs by delivering more appropriate care to members.

 - Transparently submit, process, review, and communicate authorizations by connecting providers, payers, and members.

 - Achieve optimal patient outcomes and contain medical costs through comprehensive support.

 - Improve the member experience and earn trust.

 And there’s more.
-Einstein Analytics for Healthcare includes Utilization Analytics.
+Tableau CRM Analytics for Healthcare includes Utilization Analytics.
 Utilization Analytics gives payers end-to-end visibility into their care request authorization process to decrease cycle time, improve approvals, and deliver timely care to their members.

 The UM data model is a set of Health Cloud standard objects that you can use to set your organization’s work flows as you manage utilization data.
 Let’s see how you can configure efficient workflows using the UM data model.